contisimone99/strip-simplifier/README.md

 - `-y`
   **(Optional)** Enable interactive mode.
 If no symbol files are provided, the script will prompt you to input specific symbols to strip.
 If not used and no symbol files are provided, a full strip will be performed.

+- `-l log_file`
+  **(Optional)** Write a detailed log of the run to the specified file.
+If omitted, a default timestamped log file will be created in the current directory.

 - `-h`
   Displays a help message detailing the usage of the script.